luentong/Federated-training/README.md

-This repo provides a collection of baselines for DGraphFin dataset.
+This repo provides a collection of single-machine and federated baselines for DGraphFin dataset.
 Please download the dataset from the [DGraph](http://dgraph.xinye.com) web and place it under the folder './dataset/DGraphFin/raw'.

 ## Environments
 Implementing environment: